 Over a week’s period or so, increase the length of time that the puppy stays inside the crate with the treat toy.
 In between training periods, just leave the door open.
 You might be surprised how often a worn-out puppy seeks out crate time on its own for a nap or to get away from the rest of the household.

 Once your puppy accepts the crate as a fact of puppy life, you can move the crate to a more acceptable spot in the house.
 A place next to your own bed will let the puppy sleep in its own spot but near your familiar smells and presence.
 That also offers you a more private area to seclude it, when necessary, from activities in the living area or kitchen that might keep your dog overstimulated.

 Problems and Proofing Behavior

-Some puppies may have a harder time adjusting to the crate than others.
-A common mistake is to expect your pup to love the crate right away.
-If they are really crate averse, try a new type of crate.
+Still, some puppies may have a harder time adjusting to the crate than others.
+Another common mistake is to expect your pup to love the crate right away.
+If your new pet is really crate-averse, try a new type of crate.
 Some dogs may prefer wire crates so they can still see their environment, while others may be the exact opposite.
 Also, try putting the crate in a different place.
 Some dogs may prefer their crate in the center of the family action while others might like it in a quieter corner of the house.